8 min read Updated 18 May 2026

 Replace the dopamine

-Sport, music, creative hobbies, social activities — new sources of excitement.
+Sport, music, creative hobbies, youth groups — new sources of excitement that don't come with a slot machine.

 3